HarishvinS/surface-code-analysis/README.md

 ## Overview

 This project implements and analyzes fault-tolerant quantum circuits using PyMatching, Stim, and sinter.
-It demonstrates how quantum error correction can protect quantum algorithms from noise, which is crucial for practical quantum computing.
+It demonstrates how quantum error correction can protect quantum algorithms from noise, which is crucial for real-world quantum computing.

 ## Project Structure